 Exemptions from Financial Evidence

-- Long-term resident: You've been in the UK with valid permission for 12+ months immediately before applying
+- Long-term resident: 12+ months in the UK with valid permission before applying

-- Partner's funds: You can rely on funds held in your partner's account (even if they're outside the UK)
+- Partner's funds: you can rely on funds in your partner's account, even from outside the UK

 Parent of a Child Student Visa Cost & Processing Time 2026

-The visa application costs £726 from 8 April 2026 (up from £682).
-You must also pay the Immigration Health Surcharge of £1,035 per year of your stay.
-Processing takes approximately 3 weeks from outside the UK.
-Extensions from within the UK use form FLR(IR) and cost £1,407 (up from £1,321).
+The application costs £726 from 8 April 2026, plus the Immigration Health Surcharge of £1,035 per year.
+Processing takes about 3 weeks from outside the UK.
+In-country extensions use form FLR(IR) and cost £1,407.

 | Cost Element | Amount (8 Apr 2026) |